29 January 2019

 Paul van Steen

-The summer school course primarily targets students from Brazilian universities.
-These could be students that have finished their degree program, or students that have completed at least 5 semesters in their current undergraduate program.
-This course is open for all students from all disciplines that are eager to learn about the unique and specific planning tools and policies that have been implemented in the field of sustainable urban and regional development in the Netherlands.
+Part One, the 'summer school' course primarily targets students from the cities and regions where the course is delivered: Brazil and Indonesia.
+The main target group consists of advanced undergraduate (bachelor) students: students that have completed 4 or 5 semesters in their undergraduate degree.
+But also students from other levels, or graduated students from the hosting partner universities, are welcome.
+As the topic of PASF is first and foremost interdiciplinary, the course is open for all students from all disciplines that are eager to learn about the unique and specific planning tools and policies that have been implemented in the field of sustainable urban and regional development in the Netherlands, and the learning experiences in these (policy) fields.

 Acquiring knowledge about the unique and specific planning tools and policies that have been implemented in the field of sustainable urban and regional development in the Netherlands.